Lesson video

 We now know that adjectives are describing words that describe nouns to add more detail.

-Your personality can be described using adjectives, and adjectives are mostly written before the noun.
+Your personality can be described using adjectives and adjectives are mostly written before the noun.

-Thank you so much for learning with me today, and I'm really looking forward to seeing you again next time.
+And I'm really looking forward to seeing you again next time.

 Bye.